borarak/catalyst-trading-experimental/README.md

 `sudo pip install enigma-catalyst matplotlib`

-Detailed installation guides and troubleshooting for platfrom other than Debian linux can be found [here](https://enigmampc.github.io/catalyst/install.html)
+Detailed installation guides and troubleshooting for platform other than Debian linux can be found [here](https://enigmampc.github.io/catalyst/install.html)